Founder & CEO

 Russell was first recruited by Microsoft in 1989.
 After a range of technical roles (including five patents to his name for various Windows 95 UX innovations) he quickly rose to Group Program Manager for Excel, responsible for overall product definition and timely technical execution of one of the most widely-used and innovative technologies of the 1990’s and beyond.

 Acquisitions often involve post-close code base integration and Russell has virtually unparalleled experience with technology integrations, having sat on the Microsoft Office “Triage Team” responsible for integrating major desktop applications (Word, Excel, PowerPoint, etc…) into a single product offering, Microsoft Office.
-It was one of the largest code base integration efforts ever and offered unequaled first-hand experience of the technology issues, business realities and human side of integrating massive separate technologies into a cohesive profitable whole.
+It was one of the largest code base integration efforts ever and offered unequaled first-hand experience of the technology issues, business realities and human side of integrating massive separate technologies and teams into a cohesive profitable whole.

 Russell was next tapped to oversee the complete re-architecture of MSN Chat, transforming it into one of the world’s first global, peer-to-peer, real-time SaaS messaging products to operate at scale.